 What is a Personal Injury Trust?

 Personal Injury Trusts can be set up to hold the amount of money received from a personal injury compensation payment.
+Capital held in this way is disregarded for means testing purposes.
 It allows the recipient of the compensation to have the compensation money without having to lose their entitlement to other government benefits such as:

 · Housing Benefit